 African Pirates Armed Robbery at Sea

-African Pirates have an advantage, the fact that crime and violence in international waters from pirates often go unpunished is a day-to-day fact of Seafarers.
+Attacks, kidnappings for ransom, and pirate boarding to steal valuables from ships and crews are the most common types of incidents of piracy and armed robbery at sea with the majority of incidents taking place off Nigerian seashores.
+African Pirates have an advantage, the fact that crime and violence in international waters from pirates often go unpunished is a day-to-day fact of commerical seafarers.

 |Money and African Pirates|

 In 2015, a cellphone video was discovered showing at least four unarmed men being gunned down in international waters.
 Even though there were witnesses and selfies of the murdering crew-members, the murders went unreported and remain unpunished to this very day.